thiagokokada/blog/2024-08-13/01-abusing-makefiles-for-fun-and-profit.md

 But sometimes this property is undesirable.
 In those cases we can declare a target as `.PHONY`, that basically instructs `Makefile` to always make the target.
-One classic `.PHONY` target is `clean`, that removes the build
+One classic example is `clean` target, that removes build artifacts:
-artifacts:

 ```console
 $ make clean